For a traditional afternoon tea in beautiful surroundings and at a fabulous price, you can’t beat Halesowen Golf Club!

 All of this costs the amazing price of just £10 per person, for a minimum of two people.
 It’s certainly the best value afternoon tea that I’ve had, and was served in a very relaxed setting.

-Mark and I both felt that afternoon tea at Halesowen Golf Club is a lovely way to spend an hour or two, especially in the warmer months when you can sit out on the terrace.
+I felt that afternoon tea at Halesowen Golf Club is a lovely way to spend an hour or two, especially in the warmer months when you can sit out on the terrace.

 Halesowen Golf Club: The Details